dl4water/dl4water.github.io/_posts/2025-10-19-online_tutorial_1_savinay_satellite_image_segmentation.md

 ---
 layout: post
-title: SmartScan: AI Powered Optimal Sensor Placement to Tackle Global Methane Emissions
+title: SmartScan - AI Powered Optimal Sensor Placement to Tackle Global Methane Emissions
 description: SmartScan — an interactive AI system that automatically identifies potential sources of methane leaks from satellite imagery.
 SmartScan leverages the Segment Anything Model (SAM), a large-scale vision transformer from Meta, and introduces a novel prompt engineering technique that enables accurate subspace extraction using few-shot learning and lightweight models.
 With fewer than 50 training images, SmartScan achieves state-of-the-art performance, eliminating the need for expensive pixel-level annotations.
 date: 2025-10-19
 event_time: "11:00 - 12：00 AM"